MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 - All your environments, except Trial environments (standard and subscription-based), are backed up.
 - System backups occur continuously.
 The underlying technology used is Azure SQL Database.
 See SQL Database documentation [Automated backups](/azure/sql-database/sql-database-automated-backups) for details.
 - System backups for production environments that have been created with a database and have one or more Dynamics 365 applications installed are retained up to 28 days.
-System backups for production environments which do not have Dynamics 365 applications deployed in them will be retained for 7 days.
+System backups for production environments which don't have Dynamics 365 applications deployed in them will be retained for 7 days.
 System backups for sandbox environments will be retained for 7 days.
 - You must restore an environment to the same region in which it was backed up.
-- Currently, audit logs aren't restored.
+- When an environment is restored onto itself, audit logs aren't deleted.
+For example, when an environment is restored onto itself to a past time t1, full audit data for the environment will be available, including any audit logs that were generated after t1.

 ### Restore a system backup